Verizon/knobs/usage/index.md

   * `URLResource` - loads any URI supported by the class `java.net.URI`.
   * `ClassPathResource` - loads a file from the classpath.
   * `SysPropsResource` - loads system properties matching a specific pattern.
+  * `Zookeeper`* - loads the specified zookeeper znode tree (including children from the specified location).

+`*` requires the "zookeeper knobs" dependency in addition to knobs core.

 Resources can be declared `Required` or `Optional`.
 Attempting to load a file that does not exist after having declared it a `Required` configuration `Resource` will result in an exception.
 It is not an error to try to load a nonexistent file if that file is marked `Optional`.